unexploredtest/gymjs/README.md

 ## API

-Gymjs's API is very similar to gymnasium.
+Gymjs's API is very similar to that of gymnasium.
 Python code for running CartPole's environment:

 ```py
 import gymnasium as gym